-Published : 09/20/2018 12:09:38
+Published : 02/22/2023 12:13:17

-In the previous article Mister Worker tried to help you understand which caliper you should use.
-Now it’s time to explain to you how to use different kinds of this tool and how to read them: each type has its own features, so you have to choose the one you think is the best for the measurements you need to take.
+In the previous article Mister Worker™ explained to you how to understand which caliper you should use.
+Now it’s time to define how to use calipers and how to read them: each type has its own features, so you have to choose the one you think is the best for the measurements you need to take.
 The best model is the digital one, no doubt.
 It’s extremely accurate and easy to use, but a lot of professional workers do prefer to use vernier or dial ones.

 Depending on the measurement you need to make, the caliper can have different features:

-These are the perfect tools when you need to take extremely accurate measurements, specially on small objects.
+Digital calipers are the perfect tools when you need to take extremely accurate measurements, specially on small objects.
 First of all, before taking any measurement, you need to zero the tool, so that you are sure to take exact measurements.
 Then you can start using it to measure thickness or depth dimensions like a classic caliper: you can read the measurements directly on the display and store it in the calipers memory.